-- Permission for up to three residential units on any lot with full municipal servicing; - Exemption from Site Plan Control for buildings with 10 units or less; - Elimination of the requirement for more than one parking space per unit, potentially resulting in more on-street parking; - Removal of the ability for municipalities to comment on the exterior design of buildings (i.e. building material) - Exclusion of landscaping features in the right-of-way from Site Plan, unless they impact health, safety and/or accessibility.
+- Permission for up to three residential units on any lot with full municipal servicing; - Exemption from Site Plan Control for buildings with 10 units or less; - Elimination of the requirement for more than one parking space per unit, potentially resulting in more on-street parking; - Removal of the ability for municipalities to comment on the exterior design of buildings (i.e., building material); and, - Exclusion of landscaping features in the right-of-way from Site Plan, unless they impact health, safety and/or accessibility.

-Should this project progress to an HCD Plan, monitoring of the City's process updates will be required to ensure that any changes are reflected in future documents to ensure that any area, subject to an HCD designation is protected against changing policies.
+Should this project progress to an HCD Plan, monitoring of the City's process updates will be required to ensure that any changes are reflected in future documents to ensure that any area, subject to an HCD designation is conserved as a special area when City policies change.
 It may be appropriate for the HCD Plan to further investigate the Site Plan process to determine if there are refinements and efficiencies that could be implemented with respect to overlapping review of Heritage Permits and Site Plan applications.